 Contingency management (CM) is when people in rehab for substance use disorder are rewarded for clean urine tests.
 The form of reward may be cash, a prize, a voucher, or just an affirmation written on a piece of paper.

 Some critics deride this as paying someone not to do drugs, but it works.
-The addition of CM makes abstinence 100% more likely.
+Some studies show the addition of CM makes abstinence 100% more likely.

 VBRT is a form of contingency management in which individuals are given vouchers exchangeable for goods or services whenever their urine tests are free of drugs or alcohol.